Striking Alabama Miners Are Done Playing Nice - Hundreds of UMWA miners remain on the picket line at the Warrior Met Coal mine.

 Haeden sees the strike as part of a bigger struggle.
 “We know about Blair Mountain, we know about Mother Jones, we know Harlan, and we know what it takes to move a company,” she says.
 “That’s hard for people to understand if they have never been a part of [this].”

 Fourteen miners clad in camo-print UMWA T-shirts took the fight to Wall Street on June 22 to protest three hedge funds with substantial stakes in Warrior Met—BlackRock Fund Advisors, State Street Global Advisors and Renaissance Technologies—that the union blames for stalled talks.
-Among others, labor leaders Stuart Appelbaum, president of the Retail Wholesale and Department Store Union, and Sara Nelson, president of the Association of Flight Attendants-CWA, marched alongside them.
+Among others, labor leader Sara Nelson, president of the Association of Flight Attendants-CWA, marched alongside them.

 Their battle cry remained the same: “No contract, no coal!”

-Note: CORRECTION: A previous version of this article incorrectly stated that Stuart Appelbaum, president of the Retail Wholesale and Department Store Union, was present at the June 22 march.
-Appelbaum did not attend the march.